 The deadline to submit college-approved theses and seminar papers for approval is two weeks before graduation.
 Theses and seminar papers must be submitted to Steve Simpson, Director of Graduate Studies.

 Students should apply for graduation in the term in which they will successfully complete the thesis, comprehensive exams, or terminal project.
 Students who are enrolled in GRC 798, GRC 799 or any other course in the semester in which the degree will be awarded can use their WINGS Student Center to apply for graduation.
 Students who have completed all required GRC 798 or 799 enrollments in a prior semester must contact the Records and Registration Office, 117 Graff Main Hall to apply for graduation.

 All graduate students with 20 credits are automatically billed a one-time graduation fee.
 This fee covers the cost of graduation and commencement, and is assessed whether or not a student chooses to attend the ceremony.
-An additional cap and gown fee is paid at the bookstore when caps and gowns are picked up the week before the ceremony.
+An additional cap, gown, and hood fee is paid at the bookstore when these items are picked up the week before the ceremony.